neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 - hashes of transactions that have been successfully processed by the owner smart contract to avoid multiple processing of the same transactions, and
 - [failures appeared during sudo calls](#what-happens-if-a-sudo-callback-to-a-smart-contract-owning-an-interchain-query-fails).

+## What are entry points and sudo calls?

+[Entry points](https://docs.cosmwasm.com/core/entrypoints) are where your contract can be called from the outside world.
+[Sudo](https://docs.cosmwasm.com/core/entrypoints/sudo) calls are messages issued by the chain itself.
+They are routed to a special `sudo` `entry_point` which can only be accessed by the chain.

+## Limited gas for sudo calls

+The `interchainqueries` module uses the [contractmanager](/neutron/modules/contract-manager/overview) module under the hood for `sudo` operations.
+The `contractmanager` module doesn't allow extensive `sudo` callbacks and [has a justified strict gas limitation for them](/neutron/modules/contract-manager/overview#gas-limitation).
+The limit is defined by the `sudo_call_gas_limit` `contractmanager` module's parameter.

+It is recommended by the `contractmanager` module to separate `sudo` callback and computations to different handlers in case the computations go beyond the allocated gas.
+For example, one can store `sudo` callback payload in the contract's state, and then read it and handle during an additional outer `execute` call to the contract.

 ## What happens if a sudo callback to a smart contract owning an Interchain Query fails?

 In this case, the `interchainqueries` module will store the failure in the [contractmanager](/neutron/modules/contract-manager/overview) module with all information about the query and a redacted (shortened to codespace and error code) error message.
 A full error message is emitted as an [event](https://docs.cosmos.network/v0.50/learn/advanced/events) on a failure (see the [message events emission](/neutron/modules/interchain-queries/api#sudo) for details).
 Note that the `out of gas` errors are stored as failures, too.
 Failed query result submissions can be read from the `contractmanager` module and resubmitted to the `interchainqueries` module.
 More info about the read and resubmit operations by the link to the [contractmanager](/neutron/modules/contract-manager/overview) module documentation.

+## How Interchain Query results are removed?

+When someone successfully issues a [RemoveInterchainQuery](/neutron/modules/interchain-queries/api#removeinterchainquery) message, the results of the respective Interchain Query stored on chain are removed depending on the type of the Interchain Query:
+- KV query results are just single records in the store with a known removal gas consumption.
+So they are removed in the scope of the removal message handling;
+- TX query results are hashes of remote chain transactions.
+Each of the hashes is a single record in the store, so the gas comsumption for the removal depends on the number of hashes to be removed.
+This uncertainty is the reason why the TX query results removal is placed at the EndBlock and distributed to small governance-controlled size batches.
+The removal message handling only marks the TX-typed Interchain Query as a one to be removed, and then in each EndBlock there's a number of its hashes removed.
+The number is defined by the `tx_query_removal_limit` [module parameter](/neutron/modules/interchain-queries/api#params).

+## Configuring your own remote chain RPC node for TX ICQ usage

+If running your own RPC node for the target chain, make sure to [configure](https://docs.cometbft.com/v0.38/core/configuration) its `indexer` parameter the way it is sufficient for the transactions filter you define for your queries.